-Cattle grazing (Figure 24) and trampling are considered important drivers of change in the study area.
-However, it is anticipated that the proposed Project is unlikely to alter livestock grazing patterns in the study area.
+Cattle grazing (Figure 25) and trampling are considered important drivers of change in the AOI.
+However, it is anticipated that the proposed Project is unlikely to alter livestock grazing patterns in the AOI.

-Figure 24: Cattle grazing is common in the study area.
+Figure 25: Cattle grazing is common in the AOI.